Exponential stability of data-driven nonlinear MPC based on input/output models: Stability analysis

 with $\bar{c}:= \max\{c_x^\varepsilon, c_u^\varepsilon\}$.
 Let $d \coloneqq L_{F_\mathrm{x}} + c_x^\varepsilon$ and $\ell_\mathrm{y}(i) \coloneqq \ell(y_\mathbf{u}(i+1), u(i))$.
 Using Inequality~\eqref{eq:cost:controllability:proof1:modified} and the fact that $(a + b)^2 \leq 2 a^2 + 2 b^2$, we get

 Analogously, leveraging Inequality~\eqref{eq:cost:controllability:proof2:modified} and the fact that $2 \|a\| \|b\| \leq \|a\|^2 + \|b\|^2$ yields

-The terms in \eqref{eq:bound:ey:squared} and \eqref{eq:bound:ey:times:y} are analogous to the ones obtained in the proof of \cite[Prop.~1]{schimperna2025data}, except for the presence of the additional term $\|x_{\mathbf{u}}(k- 1-j)\|^2$, which cannot be included in $\ell_\mathrm{y}$ in view of the positive semi-definiteness of the cost.
-Hence, we need an additional bound for this term, that can be obtained in view of the properties of the quadratic storage function introduced in Proposition~\ref{prop:cost_detect}.
+\karl{The second summand in \eqref{eq:bound:ey:squared} and the second and third summands in \eqref{eq:bound:ey:times:y} consist of terms that are included in the MPC cost function, and, thus, can be bounded by exploiting the cost controllability condition \eqref{eq:growthbound}, similarly to the proof of \cite[Prop.~1]{schimperna2025data}.} \karl{Instead, the term $\|x_{\mathbf{u}}(k- 1-j)\|^2$} cannot be included in $\ell_\mathrm{y}$ in view of the positive semi-definiteness of the cost.
+Hence, \karl{this term is bounded exploiting the storage function $W$ introduced in Proposition~\ref{prop:cost_detect}}.
 In particular, for each $k \in [1:N-1]$ we can apply \eqref{eq:storage_equality} iteratively and use that $\frac{\nu - 1}{\nu} < 1$ and the assumed cost controllability to obtain